geekydatamonkey/simple-userstore/README.md

 ### `users.load(filename)`

 Loads data from a filename.

+Any commands issued before database is loaded will be buffered.

 This should only be used if filename isn't specified when `users` is instantiated.
 If filename is given when instantiating `users`, the data will be automatically loaded.